 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Analyzing and Interpreting Data: Analyze and interpret data to make sense of phenomena using logical reasoning.
 Many characteristics of organisms are inherited from their parents.
 Different organisms vary in how they look and function because they have different inherited information.
 Patterns: Similarities and differences in patterns can be used to sort and classify natural phenomenon.

-3.LS3.2 Use evidence to support the ne explanation that traits can be influenced by the environment.
+3.LS3.2 Use evidence to support the explanation that traits can be influenced by the environment.

 Clarification Statement: Examples of the environment affecting a trait could include that normally tall plants grown with insufficient water are stunted; a pet dog that is given too much food and little exercise may become overweight; and animals who teach their offspring skills like hunting.
-Assessment Boundary: N/A Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Use evidence (e.g., observations, patterns) to • Other characteristics result from individuals' interactions with the environment, which can range from diet to learning.
+Assessment Boundary: N/A

+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Use evidence (e.g., observations, patterns) to support an explanation.
+Other characteristics result from individuals' interactions with the environment, which can range from diet to learning.
 Many characteristics involve both inheritance and environment.
-Cause and Effect: Cause and effect relationships are routinely
+The environment also affects the traits that an organism develops.
+Cause and Effect: Cause and effect relationships are routinely identified and used to explain changes.